(Pocket-lint) - Nintendo released a new Switch model last year, but the original still gets sold in certain places.

 Old Nintendo Switch vs new Switch

-The new model is said to have a better battery life - around two hours extra.
+The new model has better battery life - around two hours extra.
 It also has a new processor, although that is more to improve energy consumption rather than enhance performance.

 How to tell which Switch you're buying